Also known as: knee lifts, high-knee march, knee drives, running in place knees, high knee jog

 What are the benefits of High Knees?

-What are common mistakes when doing High Knees?
+What common mistakes should I avoid when doing High Knees?

-How can I progress or modify High Knees?
+How can I progress or regress High Knees?